cob3x85/missing-collectible-app/docs/privacy-policy.md

 ## Consent

-By using Fun-Kollection, you consent to this Privacy Policy and agree to its terms.
+By using Pop Kollection, you consent to this Privacy Policy and agree to its terms.

 ---